RenaldoMenelas/Microsoft-leap-resume/README.md

    *Social media Intern Brooklyn, NY*

 Sep 2018 - Apr 2019
-- Create compelling and engaging Graphics/content using sketchbook .
+- Create compelling and engaging Graphics/content using sketchbook.
 - Build and develop influencer marketing partnerships by offering free sessions.
 - Help the team stay up to date with social media trends and updates.
 - Researched latest trends and uploading graphics/content based on holidays.
 - Developed martial arts graphic for social media campaigns. and posting reels to Facebook live and Instagram stories.